kbiElude/Q1-Replayer/README.md

 # Q1-Replayer
-Tool to capture &amp; analyze GLQuake frames
+A Windows-only tool to capture &amp; analyze GLQuake frames.

+This is a hobby project I kicked off to gain data necessary for a more interesting project I have in mind for the future.